 Sedigheh (Sheida) Shakouri Rad is a visiting Muslim scholar at EMU (2013-2014).
 She earned her BA in Islamic Theology and Sciences and her MA in History and Civilization of Muslim Nations from the University of Tehran, Iran.
 She received her PhD in Islamic Studies from the University of Birmingham, UK.
 Her thesis was on The Status of Women in Iranian Modern Shi’i Thought (1906-2004).
 She has been a faculty member at the University of Tehran for 15 years.
 Her interests are Women in the Quran, Women in Islamic Law, Women in Iran, and Islamic Feminism.
 She is married and has two children.

 John has lived in several countries including Germany, France, the Congo, and Nepal.
 His interest is in language, and in how different “languages”—of faith, of theory, of culture—frame our perceptions of each other.
 His current work is in describing how our need for each other, as persons having different faith languages, is at the very heart of the gospel.
-He was cofounder and V.P. of Research and Development at Rosetta Stone from 1992 to 2006.
+He is Professor Emeritus of Computer Science from James Madison University.
+He was cofounder of Rosetta Stone, and V.P. of Research and Development there from 1992 to his retirement in 2006.
 His undergraduate work was at EMU, and his Ph.D is in Computer Science from Duke University.